aws-samples/aws-terraform-pipeline/README.md

 # terraform-pipeline

-Deploy terraform ... with terraform.
+Deploy terraform with terraform.

-(🐓 🥚 ?)
+🐓 🥚 ?

+(If you want to deploy to multiple AWS accounts use [terraform-multi-account-pipeline](https://github.com/aws-samples/terraform-multi-account-pipeline))

 ## Prerequisites
-- An existing AWS CodeCommit repository with a [remote state](https://developer.hashicorp.com/terraform/language/state/remote) that the codebuild role can access; *or*
-- A third-party source (GitHub, Gitlab, etc) and a [AWS CodeConnection connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/welcome-connections.html) to it
+- An existing AWS CodeCommit repository *OR* an [AWS CodeConnection connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/welcome-connections.html) to the third-party source and repo of your choice (GitHub, Gitlab, etc)
-- [Remote state](https://developer.hashicorp.com/terraform/language/state/remote) that the pipeline can access ([Amazon S3](https://developer.hashicorp.com/terraform/language/backend/s3) in the same AWS account)
+- [Remote state](https://developer.hashicorp.com/terraform/language/state/remote) that the pipeline can access (using the CodeBuild IAM role)
-- (Optional) A cross-account IAM role in the target accounts, that can be assumed by the pipeline.
+- (Optional) A cross-account IAM role in the target accounts, that can be assumed by the pipeline (using the CodeBuild IAM role)

 ## Deployment